EvidentSecurity/esp-sdk-java/docs/ComplianceControlsApi.md

 <a name="listSignatures"></a>
 # **listSignatures**
-> PaginatedCollection listSignatures(complianceControlId, page, include)
+> PaginatedCollection listSignatures(complianceControlId, include, page)

 Get a list of Signatures for a Compliance Control